Chart Color Schemes

 Arncliffe - Bardwell Valley lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Arncliffe - Bardwell Valley's population is approximately 18,165 as of November 2025.
-This represents an increase of 1,586 people since the 2021 Census, which recorded a population of 16,579.
-The growth was inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
-The population density is around 4,214 persons per square kilometer, placing it in the top 10% nationally.
-Arncliffe - Bardwell Valley's growth of 9.6% since the 2021 census exceeded both the SA4 region (5.5%) and the state average.
-Overseas migration contributed approximately 78.3% of overall population gains during recent periods.
+Arncliffe-Bardwell Valley's population was 18,165 as of November 2025, showing a growth of 1,586 people since the 2021 Census.
+This increase represents a 9.6% rise from the previous population count of 16,579.
+The change is inferred from ABS data indicating an estimated resident population of 17,874 in June 2024 and an additional 134 validated new addresses since the Census date.
+This results in a population density ratio of 4,214 persons per square kilometer, placing Arncliffe-Bardwell Valley among the top 10% of locations assessed by AreaSearch.
+The area's growth rate exceeded both its SA4 region (5.5%) and the state level since the 2021 Census, demonstrating its status as a growth leader.
+Overseas migration contributed approximately 78.3% to the overall population gains in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Based on the latest population numbers, an above median growth is projected for the area, with an expected increase of 4,447 persons by 2041, representing a total gain of 22.9% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022 and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, Arncliffe-Bardwell Valley is projected to grow by 4,447 persons by 2041, reflecting a total gain of 22.9% over the 17-year period.

 Frequently Asked Questions - Population